How to nominate for the South Australian Training Awards

 Stage 2

-• Shortlisted nominees are interviewed (in person or virtually) by the award judging panel.
+• Shortlisted nominees are interviewed (in person or virtually) by the Award judging panel.

-• The award judging panel will select finalists, including one winner for the award category.
+• The Award judging panel will select finalists, including one winner for the award category.

 • Finalists are announced ahead of the South Australia Training Awards Gala Presentation.